 Recently I’ve become obsessed with knowledge bases.
 More specifically, I’ve been fascinated with how they get constructed, what knowledge gets included, how they are structured and where the source of the knowledge comes from.

 It’s also very intriguing to see how people also use different terms for knowledge base.
 Some call it Guides, others call it FAQs and a large number of developer and devrel people seem to call it documentation.
-At the end of the day knowledge base (as I will call it for my purpose) has the idea to be THE place for a company to house and store the knowledge of a company or a service.
+At the end of the day, the knowledge bases (as I will call it for my purpose) work to be THE place for a company to house and store the knowledge of a company or a service.
 I wonder however, if sometimes, this knowledge gathering is missing out on a key component.
 I’ve written enough FAQs in my time to know it was mostly the marketing/content teams determining what would be common questions without actually getting the pulse from the most important audience: the community.

 I’d like to take a moment, then to advocate for you on the importance of placing your community on equal footing with your knowledge base.
 To make my case, I will begin with something fun you all remember from school - a Venn diagram.